Resurrection Blues: Characters

-Other characters include the filming crew, an omnipresent military and the captain of the police who is respectful of Henri Schultz because of his wealth.
+Other characters include the filming crew, an omnipresent military and the captain of the police, who respects Henri Schultz because of his wealth.

 Production history

 There was originally a reading that Jerry Zaks directed so that Miller could see what he had.
-The cast included Nathan Lane as Felix Barreaux, Bill Murray as Skip Cheeseboro, Julia-Louis Dreyfus as Emily, and Richard Libertini.
+The cast included Nathan Lane as Felix Barreaux, Bill Murray as Skip Cheeseboro, Julia Louis-Dreyfus as Emily, and Richard Libertini.

 World premiere in Minneapolis

 Resurrection Blues originally premiered August 9, 2002, at the Guthrie Theater in Minneapolis, Minnesota, under the artistic direction of Joe Dowling.
 This world premiere was directed by Minnesota native David Esbjornson.
 The cast featured John Bedford Lloyd as General Felix Barreaux, Jeff Weiss, and Laila Robins.
 Arthur Miller chose the Guthrie Theater for the play's debut, citing the quality of its audiences and the outdatedness of premiering a play on Broadway.
 Miller continued to work on the script up until his death in 2005 although the Minneapolis production of the original script fared far better than the later production at the Old Vic in London.